danmactough/node-feedparser/README.md

 * source (an Object containing `url` and `title` properties pointing to the original source for an article; see the [RSS Spec](http://cyber.law.harvard.edu/rss/rss.html#ltsourcegtSubelementOfLtitemgt) for an explanation of this element)
 * enclosures (an Array of Objects, each representing a podcast or other enclosure and having a `url` property and possibly `type` and `length` properties)
 * meta (an Object containing all the feed meta properties; especially handy when using the EventEmitter interface to listen to `article` emissions)

+## Tips

+* Set `user-agent` and `accept` headers when sending requests.
+Some services will not respond as expected without them.
+* Set `pool` to false if you send lots of requests using "request" library.

 ## Help